nooku/guides.nooku.org/essentials/BREAD.md

 The edit action modifies an existing record and returns either a 205 (Reset) HTTP status Content, if data was modified, or a 204 (No content) HTTP status if the data was not changed.

 Edit is executed contextually based on the uniqueness of the model state.
 If the model state is unique, then when issuing an HTTP POST request, an edit action will be performed.
-Edit is dispached via the POST action.
+Edit is dispatched via the POST action.

 ### Add